The Mystery of Psalm 110

 Finally, interwoven throughout the Psalm is the Lord’s purpose, something that has been in his heart from the beginning.
 That purpose speaks to the establishment of an eternal kingdom from Zion with people who love and willingly serve him throughout the ages.
 This will require the crushing defeat of his enemies – those who work at cross purposes to the Lord’s.

-• Observe the words and phrases: “I make your enemies your footstool”, “mighty scepter”, “rule in midst of enemies”, “day of your power”, “shatter kings on day of wrath”, “execute judgment among the nations”, “filling them with corpses”, “shatter chiefs over the wide earth.”
-The overarching theme is one of God’s judgement, power, rulership and establishment of his kingdom from Zion/Jerusalem.
+“I make your enemies your footstool,” “mighty scepter,” “rule in midst of enemies,” “day of your power,” “shatter kings on day of wrath,” “execute judgment among the nations,” “filling them with corpses,” “shatter chiefs over the wide earth.”

-• The passage goes on to establish this warring king as one following the pattern of Melchizedek who blessed Abram after a tremendous military victory in Genesis 14.
+It should be easy to see that the overarching theme is God’s judgment, power, rulership, and the establishment of his kingdom from Zion/Jerusalem.
+The passage goes on to establish this warring king as one following the pattern of Melchizedek, who blessed Abram after a tremendous military victory in Genesis 14.
+And finally, we see his people fully committed to his cause, offering themselves freely in his service.

-Now while the Pharisees were gathered together, Jesus asked them a question, saying, “What do you think about the Christ?
-Whose son is he?”
+Now, while the Pharisees were gathered together, Jesus asked them a question, saying, “What do you think about the Christ?
+Whose son, is he?”
 They said to him, “The son of David.”
 He said to them, “How is it then that David, in the Spirit, calls him Lord, saying, “‘The Lord said to my Lord, “Sit at my right hand, until I put your enemies under your feet”’?
-If then David calls him Lord, how is he his son?”
+If then David calls him Lord, how is he, his son?”
 And no one was able to answer him a word, nor from that day did anyone dare to ask him any more questions.

 Mathew 22:41-46

-The underlined part above is from Psalm 110
+The bold portion is from Psalm 110

 By referring to Psalm 110, Jesus was pointing the religious leaders to himself as prophesied by David.
 Had they been able to comprehend and accept the connections he was making, perhaps things could have turned out differently, but that was not to be.

-And no one was able to answer him a word, nor from that day did anyone dare to ask him any more questions.
+… no one was able to answer him a word, nor from that day did anyone dare to ask him any more questions.

 Mathew 22:46

-In the next installment we will turn our attention to timing.
+In the next installment, we will turn our attention to timing.
 When will the day of his power/wrath occur?

-Leave a comment
+Leave a Reply